prashant-kikani/prashant-kikani.github.io/_posts/2021-11-21-inflation.markdown

 So, why can't the US print money to pay off debt?
 Well, printing money to pay off the debt would make inflation worse.

-Why can the U.S. confidently “print money”, but other countries cannot(necessarily) do the same?
+Why can the U.S. confidently “print <a href="https://prashantkikani.com/blog/money" target="_blank">money</a>”, but other countries cannot(necessarily) do the same?
 Because the U.S. dollar is the world's reserve currency.
 In other words, most countries and companies from other countries usually need to transact in U.S. dollars, making them exposed to the value of their currency relative to U.S. dollars.
 The United States and the Fed in particular, doesn't face this problem.

 But leveraging the fact that the U.S. dollar is the world's reserve currency again and again, the USA can't avoid problems forever.
 As it will degrade the value of the U.S. dollar and the status of global reserve currency will progressively decline.